violet-hong/violet-hong.github.io/research.md

 ## Concepts & Models

-Conceptual frameworks and working models that guide my experimental thinking.
+Conceptual frameworks and working models that are identified in the literature and are broadly applicable concepts.

 → [All concepts](concepts/concepts_index.md)